Life Mein Kabhie Kabhiee: Plot

-Ishita is the contributor of a leading gossip magazine Scandal and wants to make loads of cash.
-Following this, she traps a business tycoon named Raj Gujral (Raj Zutshi) with her beauty and strategy.
+Ishita is the contributor of a leading gossip magazine, Scandal, and wants to make loads of cash.
+Following this, she traps a business tycoon named Raj Gujral with her beauty and strategy.
 She leaks her photos with him on the front page of Scandal.
 When his wife sees it, she divorces him.
-Raj looks forward to woo Ishita but she doesn't take his calls.
-Finally she marries him after learning about their divorce.
-Over the time she realizes that she cannot find her way into receiving loyalty from Raj.
-And finds herself accustomed to a lifestyle feeling trapped in it.
-But eventually gathers guts to get over her obsession of money and divorces him.
+Raj looks forward to wooing Ishita, but she doesn't take his calls.
+Finally, she marries him after learning about their divorce.
+Over time, she realizes that she cannot find her way to receiving loyalty from Raj.
+And finds herself accustomed to a lifestyle, feeling trapped in it.
+But eventually, she gathers the guts to get over her obsession with money and divorces him.

 Monica longs to hit big on the Bollywood screen.
-Although she has a boyfriend — Mohit Aggarwal (Anuj Sawhney) — she has an affair with a film star called Rohit Kumar (Rajat Bedi).
+Although she has a boyfriend — Mohit Aggarwal — she has an affair with a film star called Rohit Kumar.
 She lies until Mohit discovers her sleeping with Rohit Kumar.
 Mohit commits suicide.
 The next day, she confesses everything in front of the media and takes all the blame for his death.
-She goes abroad afterwards out of embarrassment.
+She goes abroad afterward out of embarrassment.

-Manish a struggling writer, gets happily married and has a daughter.
+Manish, a struggling writer, gets happily married and has a daughter.
 He writes the best-selling Life Mein Kabhie Kabhiee.
 The book was the story about the lives of the five best friends: how their lives changed and how they understood the significance of their lives.